Palmerstown: Woodfarm Acres

-The townland of Woodfarm Acres was mostly farmland, with a few council cottages previously existed on the site.
+The townland of Woodfarm Acres was mostly farmland, with a few council cottages that previously existed on the site.
 This housing development was built during the 1970s.
 The estate is bounded by the M50 motorway and N4.
-Adjacent to Woodfarm Acres is another shopping centre containing a local SuperValu market, a gym and other amenities.
+Adjacent to Woodfarm Acres is another shopping centre containing a grocery store, a gym, the youth centre, and other amenities.
 Access to the local cemetery is adjacent to this centre.
-The Silver Granite Pub is located nearby, as is Pobalscoil Isolde, a secondary-level community school which opened in the 1980s.
+Also located nearby is Pobalscoil Isolde, a secondary-level community school which opened in the 1980s.

 Oakcourt

 The Oakcourt housing estate lies in the western part of the 59-acre Johnstown townland, behind Pobalscoil Iosolde.
 It was originally developed in the 1970s, and expanded in the mid-1990s.
 The Johnstown townland extends due west from the Georgian Johnstown House (now St. John's College) on Le Fanu Rd.
-It runs west to Kennelsfort Road and lies between St. Laurence townland (the St. Laurence House is now the West County Hotel) from the River Liffey and Chapelizod in the north, to Ballyfermot Upper/Blackditch on the south.
+It runs west to Kennelsfort Road and lies between St. Laurence townland (the St. Laurence House is now the West County Hotel) from the River Liffey and Chapelizod in the north, to Ballyfermot Upper/Blackditch in the south.